LogoLogo

 Store audit logs

 By default Immuta audit logs expire after 7 days.
-Export the universal audit model (UAM) logs to S3 or ADLS Gen 2, and store audit logs outside of Immuta in order to retain the audit logs long-term.
+Export the universal audit model (UAM) logs to or , and store audit logs outside of Immuta in order to retain the audit logs long-term.

 Audit frequency

-Immuta collects audit records at the frequency configured when enabling the integration, which is between 1 and 24 hours.
-The frequency is a global setting based on integration type, so organizations with multiple Unity Catalog integrations will have the same audit frequency for all of them.
-The more frequent the audit records are ingested, the more current the audit records; however, there could be performance and cost impacts from the frequent jobs.
-Immuta will start a Databricks cluster to complete the audit ingest job if one is not already running.
+Immuta collects audit records once an hour by default, and the frequency can be .
+The frequency is a global setting based on integration type, so organizations with multiple Databricks Unity Catalog integrations will have the same audit frequency for all of them.
+The more frequent the audit records are ingested, the more current the audit records.
+However, there could be performance and cost impacts from the frequent jobs because Immuta will start a Databricks cluster to complete the audit ingest job if one is not already running.

-To manually prompt the native query audit, click Load Audit Events on the Immuta audit page.
+To manually prompt the query audit, click Load Audit Events on the Immuta audit page.

 Audit schema